 Skip to content

-To understand why containers exist, it helps to see where they sit in the evolution of how we run software.
+To understand why containers exist, it helps to trace the evolution of how software is deployed.

 Bare metal means installing your application directly on a physical server.
 The operating system, libraries, and application all share the same kernel and filesystem.
-This is simple, but fragile: installing a dependency for one application can break another, and scaling means buying more hardware.
+This is simple but fragile: installing a dependency for one application can break another, and scaling requires buying more hardware.

-Virtual machines (covered in an earlier lecture) improved things dramatically.
+Virtual machines improved things dramatically.
 A hypervisor lets you run multiple isolated operating systems on the same physical host, each with its own kernel.
 However, each VM carries the overhead of a full OS: hundreds of megabytes of disk, its own memory footprint, and boot times measured in seconds to minutes.

 Containers take a different approach.
 Instead of virtualizing hardware, they use kernel features (namespaces and cgroups on Linux) to isolate processes while sharing the host’s kernel.
 A container holds only the application and its user-space dependencies.
 The result is an artifact measured in megabytes rather than gigabytes, with startup times under a second.